nuthankumar1994/VGG13-on-Cifar10/README.md

 # VGG13-on-Cifar10
-Building VGG13 from scratch and testing it on CIFAR10.
+Buiding VGG13 on the testing the model on Cifgar.